Dorie Greenspan's Classic Brownies

 Dorie says “Classic brownies are made with unsweetened chocolate”, I never knew that, but most of the time she chose to use bittersweet for its roundness.
 For this bake, I stick with my go-to chocolate “Ghirardelli 60% Bittersweet Chocolate Chips“, halve the recipe, halve the walnuts, reduce the baking time to 23 minutes and use a 8″x4” pan.
 Her instructions were precise and just like she said, the brownies is ready when the top is uniformly dull and the tester plunged into the center comes out almost clean.

-Verdict: These brownies are fudgey, ver..ry chocolatey and dense, yet not heavy as there is a lightness to it.
-There is a thin crispy crust on top takes the brownies from so…so to wow!
+Recipe Review: These brownies are fudgy, VERY chocolatey and dense, yet not heavy as there is a lightness to it.
+There is a thin crispy crust on top which takes the brownies from so..so.. to wow!
 Just as Dorie says, this recipe is a go-to brownies when you need easy nibbles!
+Update(18/8/17): For a fudgy-cakey brownie, refer to chocolate brownies by Joanne Chang.

 Storage: Keep at room temperaure for 4 days, frozen up to 2 months.
 Best eaten within 2 days.